Story at a glance:

 Unlike traditional asphalt shingles, composite shingles are produced by combining recycled waste (typically plastic and rubber) with other materials like laminate, wood, and synthetic polymers.
 Most companies mold their composite shingles off of real slate or cedar shingles, which makes the end result a convincing replica of a much more expensive roofing material.

-It should, however, be noted that not all composite shingle manufacturers use recycled materials in their products, so you’ll need to verify beforehand if the sustainable option is what you’re looking for.
+However, not all composite shingle manufacturers use recycled materials in their products, so you should verify before making your choice.

 Pros of Composite Roofing Shingles